moloch--/reasonably-secure-electron/README.md

 This payload loads an HTML file into an iframe from a UNC path, which does not violate the application's CSP since it's from the `file://` origin.
 Once loaded the child frame can execute native code in the context of the application since there's no more `script-src` restrictions.

 This exploit is an excellent example of the limitations of CSPs, a CSP _cannot_ prevent XSS; it can however complicate/limit the exploitation process, or make an otherwise exploitable bug unexploitable.
-CSP is a seatbelt, in the event of a crash it can and very well may save you depending upon the severity of the crash, but it's not perfect.
+CSP is a seatbelt, depending upon the severity of a crash it can and very well may save you, but it's not perfect.

 ### What's in a Name?